FutuneAI/ai-visibility-framework/diagnostic/visibility-diagnostic-framework.md

 ## Before You Begin

-This diagnostic assesses structural drivers of AI visibility — the underlying properties that predict whether and how a brand appears in AI-generated responses.
+This diagnostic assesses structural drivers of AI visibility.
+The underlying properties that predict whether and how a brand appears in AI-generated responses.
 It does not measure real-time AI mention frequency (that requires live query testing across multiple AI systems).

 **Recommended inputs:**
-- Access to the brand's main website (with ability to inspect page source)
+- Access to the brand's main website (with the ability to inspect page source)
 - A list of 5–10 queries a target buyer might ask an AI assistant in the brand's category
 - A browser with access to Perplexity, ChatGPT, and at least one other AI system
 - 2–3 hours for the full L2 diagnostic; 30–45 minutes for the L1 self-assessment